Michelle Drolet, Towerwal, Amy McLaughlin, Oregon State University and Ariful Huq, Aporeto

 - Mike Trevett, Director, UK&I, FireEye

-Towerwall offers a comprehensive suite of security services and solutions using best-of-breed tools and information security services.
+Towerwall is a woman-owned information security company offering a comprehensive suite of security services and solutions using best-of-breed tools and information security services.
 Our time-tested methodologies provide a consistent, repeatable, and measurable approach to information security; ranging from auditing and profiling to design and implementation.
 Towerwall’s 4E methodology, Evaluate Establish Educate Enforce, is time-tested, and provides a consistent, repeatable, and measurable approach to information security.